5 Reasons to Visit Clermont This Spring

 2. Explore Historic Downtown Clermont

-Spend time exploring Historic Downtown Clermont, especially during the spring when the weather is perfect for walking around.
+Spend time exploring Historic Downtown Clermont, especially during the spring when the weather is ideal for walking around without breaking a sweat.
 Browse local shops and grab a bite to eat.
-Salt Shack has such a tropical vibe, complete with a sandy beach on Lake Minneola.
+Salt Shack has a tropical vibe, complete with a sandy beach on Lake Minneola.
 It’s known for fresh seafood, and the Key Lime Pie is a must for dessert.

 Downtown Clermont also has a number of lakeside parks.
-The South Lake Trail along Lake Minneola is popular for walkers and bikers, and it’s a great way to take in the views while staying active.
+The South Lake Trail along Lake Minneola is popular for walkers and bikers.

 3. Visit the Showcase of Citrus

 Don’t leave without trying their famous Showcase Creamsicle.
-It’s the perfect treat on a warm spring day.
+It’s a refreshing treat on a warm spring day!

 4. See Lake Louisa State Park on Horseback